Teepee78/alx-low_level_programming/0x01-variables_if_else_while/README.md

 1. 1-last_digit.c prints if the last digit of a random number is greater than 5, less than 6 or is zero
 2. 2-print_alphabet.c prints all letters of the alphabet in lowercase using putchar
 3. 3-print_alphabets.c prints all letters of the alphabet in lowercase, then uppercase
+4. 4-print_alphabt.c prints all letters of the alphabet in lowercase except q and e